silasalberti/cryptoranker/README.md

 # Cryptoranker

-Interactive visualization of the top 25 cryptocurrencies from 2013 – 2020 using p5.js.
-Check it out on: https://cryptoranker.netlify.app.
+Interactive visualization of the top 25 cryptocurrencies by market cap from 2013 – 2020.
+Check it out [here](https://cryptoranker.alberti.xyz).

 ![](doc/example.gif)

 ## Tech

 Built with p5.js.
-Data scraped from coinmarketcap.com using Python and Jupyter in `Scraping.ipynb`.
+Data scraped from [coinmarketcap.com](coinmarketcap.com) using Python and Jupyter in `Scraping.ipynb`.

 ## Usage